Suma Chakrabarti: President of the EBRD

 Chakrabarti served two full terms as president from 2012 to 2020.
 In his last weeks as EBRD President, Chakrabarti made a number of think tank appearances where he discussed the current state of international development and its principal actors.

 Later career

 By the end of his term at EBRD, Chakrabarti denied any immediate plans to return to the UK civil service.

 On July 2, 2020, ODI announced the appointment of Chakrabarti as its next Chair of the Board of Trustees.
 Also in 2020, he was appointed by the World Health Organization’s Regional Office for Europe to serve as a member of the Pan-European Commission on Health and Sustainable Development, chaired by Mario Monti.

 Chakrabarti serves as deputy chairman of the Council for Reforms for the Republic of Kazakhstan.

+He is also an adviser to the President of the Republic of Uzbekistan on economic development, good governance and international cooperation.

 Personal life

 Chakrabarti is married and has one daughter.